-Remove one of the 1/8" tank.
-BSP plugs from its port in the compressor Apply Teflon paste to the the port and tighten. e nipple (1/8" X 1/8" BSP) and insert it into ☐ Apply Teflon paste to the e free end of the nipple. onto the nipple and tight side of the solenoid (stamped with a '1') ten.
-The solenoid should be rotated into a ostruct any other ports on the compressor
+Remove one of the 1/8" BSP plutank. gs from its port in the compressor Apply Teflon paste to the nipple the port and tighten.
+(1/8" X 1/8" BSP) and insert it into ☐ Apply Teflon paste to the free en d of the nipple.
+Assemble the inlet port side of the onto the nipple and tighten.
+The sposition that does not obstruct and tank •